bovender/indicator-ip/README.md

   1. Checkout source code.
   2. Auto-run `indicator-ip` on system start-up.

-# Modifications by bovender
+# Configuration

-I implemented the ability to switch between 'internal' (local network) and 'external' (translated internet) IP addresses.
-The indicator shows the external IP by default.
+The indicator applet will store the last used interface in a config file in

+        ~/.config/indicator-ip/settings

+This file may also contain an alternative URL to fetch the public IP:

+        [indicator-ip]
+        url = icanhazip.com ; <-- this would be the alternative URL
+        interface = public

 # To do

 - Implement command line arguments to fetch public IP and to set log level.

+# Modifications by bovender

+The code base by [DJG](https://github.com/sentientwaffle) was completely overhauled by me in April 2015.
+I implemented the ability to switch between internal interfaces and the public IP.

 # MIT License